Gudnessuche/donationwallet/README.md

 This generates the binaries.

 Next, connect your phone and enable debugging mode.
-Check if you phone is connected by running
+Check if your phone is connected by running

 ```
 flutter devices